Post by Graveyardbride on Nov 19, 2014 15:58:03 GMT -5

 * * *

 On a hot summer day in June 2013, investigators gathered members of the press outside the La Plata County Sheriff's Department to announce the remains of Dylan Redwine had been discovered on Middle Mountain in Vallecito.
 (The location is approximately 10 miles driving distance from Redwine’s home, but much closer as the crow flies.)
 The cause of death was determined to be homicide, but no additional details were released.
 “I have to say what we’ve been saying all along,” explained Dan Bender.
 “This is an ongoing investigation and we can’t release any details on what evidence has, or has not, been found.”
-In addition to the bones, part of Dylan’s shirt and one of his shoes were also found, but neither the backpack nor other missing items were recovered.
+In addition to the bones, part of Dylan’s shirt and one of his shoes were recovered, but there was no sign of the backpack or other missing items.

 According to Redwine, investigators told him only four or five of his son’s bones were found and that his remains had been ravaged by wildlife.
 “Ninety-eight percent of Dylan is scattered about the countryside,” Redwine commented, his voice trembling.